Germantown, Tennessee: Geography

+According to the United States Census Bureau, the city has a total area of 20.012 sqmi, of which 19.987 sqmi is land and 0.025 sqmi (0.12%) is water.

-Government
+Government and politics

 The City of Germantown operates under a Mayor-Alderman form of government.
 The mayor and five aldermen are elected for four year terms and are part-time positions.
 The Board of Mayor and Aldermen is the legislative and policy-making body of the city.
 The mayor does not vote except to break a tie.
 By charter, the mayor is the chief administrative officer; however, oversight of day-to-day management is assigned to a professional city administrator, appointed by the mayor but subject to board approval.
 Mike Palazzolo was elected as Mayor in November 2015 and re-elected in 2018.

 More than 200 citizens annually volunteer their time, expertise and energy in service on the city's 20-plus advisory commissions and boards.
 Most appointments, made by the mayor and aldermen each December, are for one year terms; most groups meet monthly.
 Their responsibilities range from recommendations on City government matters and community interests to identifying opportunities, challenges and solutions to conducting special activities.
 The commissions are Audit, Beautification, Design Review, Economic Development, Education, Environmental, Financial, Athletic Club, Great Hall, Historic, Industrial Development, Neighborhood Preservation, Parks and Recreation, Personnel, Planning, Public Safety Education, Retirement Plan Administration, Other Postemployment Benefits, Senior Citizens, and Telecommunications.
 The boards are Zoning Appeals, Industrial Development and Library.

+Political makeup

+Germantown, Tennessee is a majority conservative suburban city and usually votes Republican in federal and statewide elections, consistent with voting patterns in eastern Shelby County’s suburban communities.

+The city lies entirely within Tennessee's 8th congressional district, which is represented by Republican David Kustoff.